No passwords, no registration, no paywalls, no popups, no AI

 Shelf life of Rhodium Plating Solution

 Q. I am having problems with dark spots in the rhodium plating process.
 I recently called the manufacturer and was advised there is a 1 year shelf life to rhodium baths whether opened bottles or not.
 Is this a legitimate response?
-I bought a number of bottles a few years ago to "stock" up and a brand new bottle has given me terrible results.
+I bought a number of bottles a few years ago to "stock up" and a brand new bottle has given me terrible results.

-My email to them,
+My email to them:

 I have been experiencing problems of spotting continually without remedy and am incredibly frustrated with the rhodium process.
 I use a Rectifier tuned to 5 volts and 2.5 amps.
 I have used a copper, gold, and stainless dip wire.
 I use a platinized titanium anode supplied by Stuller 2" x 3" approx. mesh.
 I use the Clean Earth electrocleaner and activator.
 I use reverse osmosis water in all but the plating solution.
-I have electrocleaned from 30-60 seconds @ 150 degrees F I have activate for 1 minute then plated in 110 F bath for 10-12 seconds.
+I have electrocleaned from 30-60 seconds @ 150 °F I have activate for 1 minute then plated in 110 °F bath for 10-12 seconds.
 The result is a decent looking plate but upon closer inspection there is discolorization or spotting.
 Often the spotting is the worst close to the dipping wire.
 I just tried everything with a brand new bottle.
 I have purchased multiple bottles from you over the years and have been having unsatisfactory results.
 Unless something changes quickly I will be forced to find another supplier as the rhodium solution is the only thing I have not changed completely.
-I plate only rings of typically jewelry store size , solitaires, eng ring, men's rings, etc.
+I plate only rings of typically jewelry store size , solitaires, eng. ring, men's rings, etc.

 Bart Louden